gallucci0510/Semantic-Segmentation-Project/README.md

 To address domain shift issues, we applied several data augmentation techniques and utilized advanced methods like Fourier Domain Adaptation (FDA) and Domain Adaptation via Cross-domain Mixed Sampling (DACS).

-The project was carried out by Nicola Bavaro, Lorenzo Gargasole, and myself Guillermo Jose' Gallucci, all students at the Politecnico di Torino.
+The project was carried out by Nicola Bavaro, Lorenzo Gargasole, and myself Guillermo Jose' Gallucci.
 The neural models and utils.py were provided by the course's teaching assistants.